Scentre Group: New Zealand

 Westfield entered the New Zealand market in 1997 and acquired an interest in the St. Lukes Group portfolio in 1998.
 Westfield malls are by far the most numerous chain in New Zealand, with most of its centres located in Auckland, including their largest development located in Albany.
 As of February 2017, Westfield had NZ$2.5 billion in assets under management in New Zealand.

-In mid-2012 Westfield sold its 50% share of Westfield Shore City in Takapuna on Auckland's North Shore, now known as Shore City Shopping Centre.
+In mid-2012, Westfield sold its 50% share of Westfield Shore City in Takapuna on Auckland's North Shore, now known as Shore City Shopping Centre.
 Later that same year the company sold Westfield Downtown and Westfield Pakuranga, now known as Pakuranga Plaza.

-In 2014 Scentre sold 49% of five malls to the Singapore Government's GIC Private Limited.
-The malls are Albany, Manukau, Newmarket and St Lukes in Auckland, and Riccarton in Christchurch.
+In 2014, Scentre sold 49% of five properties to the Singapore Government's GIC Private Limited.
+The properties are Albany, Manukau, Newmarket and St Lukes in Auckland, and Riccarton in Christchurch.

-In 2015 two more Westfield malls sold by Scentre Group were Chartwell Shopping Centre (formerly Westfield Chartwell) and Queensgate Shopping Centre (formerly Westfield Queensgate).
+In 2015, two more Westfield centres sold by Scentre Group were Chartwell Shopping Centre (formerly Westfield Chartwell) and Queensgate Shopping Centre (formerly Westfield Queensgate).

-In February 2017, it was announced that Scentre Group had sold the Westfield WestCity mall in Henderson, Auckland, to the family-owned Australian business Angaet Group for A$147 million.
+In February 2017, it was announced that Scentre Group had sold Westfield WestCity in Henderson, Auckland, to the family-owned Australian business Angaet Group for A$147 million.